 3. Assemble a crew and design the journey

-This approach digital customer experience transformation of designing for the user journey and performance allowed for the delivery of a new reinvigorated user experience platform for Conde Nast’s food brand, Epicurious, above and beyond expectations: 100% uptime throughout the build, no disruption to user experience and delivered one week ahead of schedule.
+NearForm’s collaborative engagement model of designing for the user journey and performance allowed for the delivery of a new reinvigorated user experience platform for Conde Nast’s food brand, Epicurious, above and beyond expectations: 100% uptime throughout the build, no disruption to user experience and delivery one week ahead of schedule.

-4. Be a rebel, and adopt an approach that fits
+4. Be a rebel and adopt an approach that fits

 After this scoping phase, we switched to a more Agile or Lean delivery method.
-We started the build, and software was delivered end-to-end in two-week sprints.
-Doing so based on our scoping phase allowed us to learn what did and didn’t work from our content assumptions very quickly, and meant we could pivot our approach accordingly.
+We started the build, and software was delivered end to end in two-week sprints.
+Doing so based on our scoping phase allowed us to learn what did and didn’t work from our content assumptions very quickly and meant we could pivot our approach accordingly.